 - Pipe Cleaners for making fun creations

-- Preschool Workbooks such as School Zone Workbooks, Brain Quest Workbooks, or Math Made Easy Workbooks
+- Preschool Workbooks such as Encompass Preschool Curriculum, School Zone Workbooks, or Brain Quest Workbooks

 - Toys from the Dollar Tree–A few of our favorites include a glow ball, glowing slate, and a foam airplane puzzle.

 - Picture Books (check out some new books from your local library)